hatchet/hatchet/docs/query_lang.rst

    and_query = AndQuery(query1, query2, query3)
    filtered_gf = gf.filter(and_query)

+:code:`AndQuery` objects can also be created from two (and only two) subqueries using the binary AND operator (:code:`&`).

 :code:`IntersectionQuery` is also provided as an alias (i.e., renaming) of :code:`AndQuery`.
 The two can be used interchangably.

 OrQuery
 ~~~~~~~~

 The :code:`OrQuery` class can be used to perform two or more subqueries and compute the union of all the returned lists of matched nodes.
-To create an :code:`OrQuery`, simply create your subqueries (which can be high-level, low-level, or compound), and pass them to the :code:`OrQuery` constructor.
+To create an :code:`OrQuery`, simply create your subqueries (which can be of any type), and pass them to the :code:`OrQuery` constructor.
 The following code can be used as a template for creating an :code:`OrQuery`.

 .. code-block:: python